Content Design

 So, we pushed to find a simpler solution.

 We conducted a competitive analysis to understand how similar platforms guide their users.
 LinkedIn uses editing modals, like we do, without requiring any additional action from users beyond clicking the edit icon on a section.
-ADP List also uses editing modal, along with an ‘edit profile’ CTA at the top.
+ADP List also uses an editing modal, along with an ‘edit profile’ CTA at the top.
 Both approaches had a simplicity we wanted to incorporate into our design.
 We concluded that a “Publish” button would add unnecessary complication.

 Examples of editing modals from both LinkedIn and ADPList.